Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 Combining the asymptotic expansion~\eqref{eq:asyE} with the contribution $-R \delta V$ due to a small potential tilt, we obtain the energy of the ansatz~\eqref{eq:kink_ansatz} at small $a$ and large $R$

 The maximum of the resulting energy barrier determines the critical droplet size

+expressed explicitly as a multiple of the kink wall thickness.
 Figure~\ref{fig:4} shows that the ansatz~\eqref{eq:kink_ansatz} with \mbox{$R=R_c$} (dashed lines) agrees well with the exact critical-droplet profiles obtained from a numerical solutions of Eq.~\eqref{eq:instanton_equation} (solid lines).
-The figure also indicates that the kink-antikink ansatz works well even beyond the strict small-tilt limit, i.e., when $R_c$ is comparable to the domain-wall size (orange line).
+Remarkably, the figure also indicates that the kink-antikink ansatz works well even beyond the strict small-tilt limit, i.e., when $R_c$ is comparable to the domain-wall size (orange line).